 \section{Conclusion and future work}

-We present a global texture-shape3D feature descriptor for object recognition and sorting in this paper, and we present a method of segmentation as the preprocess step for utilizing this proposed descriptor for object recognition.
-We utilize the multi-class SVM classifier for recognizing the target objects instead of feature matching, which can reduce the situation of computing burden.
-Then we evaluate the recognition performance of the proposed descriptor with both public dataset and real scenes, the experimental results show that the classifier trained by the proposed descriptor outperform the classifier trained by the CVFH descriptor for recognizing and sorting the objects with similar shapes and colors.
-In the end, we present and test a sorting system, and employ the proposed Color-CVFH descriptor on this sorting system.
-The experimental results show that the proposed system can implement the object detection, object recognition and object grasping tasks well.
+We present a global texture-shape 3D feature descriptor for object recognition in this paper, and utilize the multi-class SVM classifier for recognizing the target objects instead of using feature matching, which can reduce computing burden.
+Then we evaluate the recognition performance of the proposed descriptor with both public dataset and real scenes.
+The experimental results show that the classifier trained by the proposed descriptor outperforms the classifier trained by the CVFH descriptor for recognizing and classifying objects with similar shapes and colors.
+In the end, we present and test an object recognition, grasping, and sorting system, which employs the proposed Color-CVFH descriptor.
+The experimental results show that the proposed system can implement the object recognition, grasping and sorting tasks well.

-The proposed 3D feature descriptor can perform well at category level recognition, but it make some mistakes when distinguishing the objects with the same shape and color information at instance level recognition.
-Additionally, we focus on improving the performance of object recognition without considering the objects' pose estimation.
-Thus, the pose estimation and more texture information will be considered in the future work.
+The proposed 3D feature descriptor can perform very well at category level recognition, but it makes some mistakes when distinguishing the individual objects with almost the same shape and color information at instance level.
+Therefore, the pose estimation and more texture information will be considered to design more effective descriptors in the future work.